-- Submit an application for a graduate certificate and pay the required application fee. - Complete satisfactorily all courses listed in the "Graduate Catalog" for the specified graduate certificate. - Earn a cumulative graduate grade point average of 3.0 or higher on all graduate work completed at UCM. - All U grades must be removed. - Satisfy all departmental requirements. - Satisfy all departmental requirements and adhere to all graduate related policies. - Submit a Graduate Certificate Completion Form to the certificate/graduate program coordinator at the beginning of the semester when the student will complete the requirements.
+- Submit an application for a graduate certificate and pay the required application fee. - · Complete satisfactorily all courses listed in the "Graduate Catalog" for the specified graduate certificate. - Earn a cumulative graduate grade point average of 3.0 or higher on all graduate work completed at UCM. - All U grades must be removed. - Satisfy all departmental requirements. - Satisfy all departmental requirements and adhere to all graduate related policies. - Submit a Graduate Certificate Completion Form to the certificate/graduate program coordinator at the beginning of the semester when the student will complete the requirements.

 There is no graduation process for a graduate certificate.
-Commencement ceremonies are reserved for degree programs.